MulaloJunior/WEDE5020-POE-DMT2/README.md

 The last month will be about polishing the website to make sure it meets standards and is successfully launched.
 This will be done using JavaScript to add things like animations and interactive forms to complete the website.
 (oyova.com, 2024).
 Budget:
 For a website like this for a small business in the country of South Africa like Sweet Candy it will cost no more than R15 000 as it does not need many complicated features and doesn't need many people to develop one website.
-But the features it will need like high optimization, easy navigation, shopping cart system and content such as high quality and videos, including them in 5 web pages and depending on the programming language used it will cost around R6000-R15000.
+But the features it will need like high optimization, easy navigation, shopping cart system and content such as high quality and videos, including them in 5 web pages and depending on the programming language used it will cost around R6000-R15000. (procompare.co.za, 2025), (newperspectivestudio.co.za, 2025).
-(newperspectivestudio.co.za, 2025).
 References
 bigcommerce.com, 2025.
 Top Tips for Creating the Best Ecommerce Website Design.
 [Online] Available at: https://www.bigcommerce.com/articles/ecommerce/best-ecommerce-website-design/